romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 ---
 layout: post
 title: "Why asking software developers for time estimates is a terrible idea and how to bypass it"
-seo_title: " Why Asking Software Developers for Time Estimates Is a Terrible Idea"
+seo_title: "Why Asking for Time Estimates in Software Projects Is a Terrible Idea"
 date: 2015-09-28 11:17
 updated: 2018-05-09 18:30
 comments: true